AshtonSBradley/ANZSUP19_Stochastic/README.md

+# ANZSUP2019 Lectures
+Stochastic differential equations, quantum phase space, and Julia

-# ANZSUP2019 Lectures, Ashton Bradley
+Ashton Bradley

 [Australian and New Zealand School in Ultracold Physics 2019](https://www.otago.ac.nz/dodd-walls/events/anzsup/index.html)

 Please use the links below to get a faithful render: